-These are open ended questions and are not intended for use in a competition format.
+There are two sets of Open Ended Tasks (one with pictures and one without).
+These are not intended for use in a competition format.

 It is expected that these will be used in the classroom with groups of pupils and would foster research on the part of the pupils (and maybe the teacher!).